federicomariamassari/udacity-rsend/README.md

 ### Output

-A simulated pick-up operation appears in the figure below.
+A simulated pick-up appears in the figure below.
 The item to fetch is represented by a rotating cyan cube.
 The robot moves towards the object and a message is displayed once the target is reached.
-After a few seconds, the object marker is hidden and a final message of successful pick-up is shown.
-Also visible are a rainbow cost cloud representing the likelihood of traversing a particular region of the map, and a fan-spreading trajectory cloud showing the robot's planned paths towards the goal.
+After a few seconds, the object marker is hidden and a final message of successful collection is shown.
+Also visible in the picture are a rainbow cost cloud depicting the likelihood of traversing a particular region of the map, and a fan-spreading trajectory cloud showing the planned paths the robot will take to reach the goal.

 ![Home Service Robot Output](./projects/p5/img/mov1.gif)